How to Become a Surgeon

 Residency

-Once you’ve started a surgical residency, you’re more than halfway to becoming a surgeon.
+Once you’ve started a surgical residency, you’re more than halfway to accomplishing your goals.
 How long your surgery residency is depends on your program and specialty, but they typically take five to seven years to complete

 Residency is where you’ll start working with real patients in a clinic or hospital alongside senior physicians, more experienced residents, and program directors.
 You’ll be compensated during residency, and your pay will increase with each year of experience you gain.